NotKingSnow/hotdtrivia2/README.md

 a "House Dalt", "Dalt"

-q "**Evenfall Hall is the seat of which House?**" a "House Tarth"
+q "**Evenfall Hall is the seat of which House?**" a "House Tarth", "Tarth"

-q "**What man-made wonder of the known world is located in Norvos?**" q "The Three Bells", "Three Bells"
+q "**What man-made wonder of the known world is located in Norvos?**" a "The Three Bells", "Three Bells"

 q "**In Game of Thrones, in what city does Jorah Mormont abduct Tyrion Lannister?**" a "Volantis"